jreber/causal/README.md

 # causal
 My explorations implementing causal modeling.
-To goal is pedagogy, like the motivation behind "Structure and Interpretation of Computer Programs" and "Structure and Interpretation of Classical Mechanics."
+The goal is pedagogy, like the motivation behind "Structure and Interpretation of Computer Programs" and "Structure and Interpretation of Classical Mechanics."